How to use your benefits

 - Get to know your plan benefits – Learn about your drug coverage, the claims process, and costs for services.

 - Take advantage of your member perks – Your plan comes with a set of great perks to help you achieve your True Health.

 Care management program and referrals

 Care management services are voluntary, open to all Providence Health Plan members, and available at no cost.
-Members can self-refer into the program or be referred from providers, caregivers, hospital discharge planners or as a result from a recent hospital stay or diagnosis.
-Learn more about the resources available to you based on your specific condition through Providence Care Management.
-You may also call Providence Care Management at 800-662-1121 (TTY: 711) or email firstname.lastname@example.org to learn more and/or seek assistance.
+Members may self-refer into the program or be referred by providers, caregivers, hospital discharge planners or as a result from a recent hospital stay or diagnosis.
+See a list of conditions supported by Providence Care Management and learn more about the resources available to you based on your specific condition.
+You may also call Providence Care Management at 800-662-1121 (TTY: 711) Monday through Friday, 8 a.m. to 5 p.m.
+(Pacific Time), or email firstname.lastname@example.org to learn more and/or seek assistance.